aditya-vardhan/practice-interview/interview-questions/node.md

 * in get extend url limit. is it possible? how? and its limitations
 * what is restful statelessness
 * verbose in rest i.e get put etc
-* does rest through 500 when sent body for get request
+* does rest throw 500 when sent body for get request

 ### Arch group interview:
 * procedure in auth0 and auth2